MaciejTom/LayoutRWD/README.md

 # Layout RWD

- An example layout of a store website
+ An example responsive layout of a store website.

+ ## Technologies:

+ - JavaScript
+ - Sass